Space Place at Carter Observatory

-Space Place at Carter Observatory (or simply Space Place) is an observatory in Wellington, New Zealand, located at the top of the Wellington Botanic Garden.
+Space Place at Carter Observatory (or simply Space Place) is an observatory in 40 Salamanca Rd, Kelburn, Wellington, New Zealand, located at the top of the Wellington Botanic Garden near the top terminal of Cable Car.

 The site was originally home to the Wellington City Observatory (nicknamed "The Tin Shed"), established in 1924.
 This was demolished and replaced by the Carter Observatory, which officially opened on 20 December 1941.
 Since renamed the Space Place, it is now managed by Museums Wellington, which is part of Experience Wellington, and is a public museum and planetarium with a focus on space and New Zealand astronomy.
 The Observatory houses a digital planetarium as well as an historic 93/4-inch Cooke refractor telescope, through which evening visitors can observe a variety of Solar System and deep-sky objects.
 It is listed by Heritage New Zealand as a Category 2 Historic Place.

+The observatory also has concession prices for seniors and students, while offering prices specifically catered towards families.
+Children under the age of 4 enter for free.
+Bookings are available for school tours and tour groups.
+The observatory also has donations available in order to support space education more accessible.